trizzle21/graphql-guru/app/README.md

 The page will reload if you make edits.\
 You will also see any lint errors in the console.

+### `yarn start-api`

+This runs the python backend webservice that backs the graphql api

 ### `yarn test`